 In you LIFE you should never take more than 2.5% of your income and spend it on anything that doesn’t have a reasonable probability of a return on investment attached to it.

-My son went to a venture capital meeting last autumn.
+My son went to a venture capital meeting three years ago.
 Approximately 1000 people showed up with “great ideas” and TWO got called back for second interviews for possible funding.

 The 998 were either ignorant or stupid.